MEDHAT-ALHADDAD/Global-Terrorism---Exploratory-Data-Analysis-and-Dashboarding/README.md

 ![Overview Page of Dashboard](screenshots/1.png)
 ___
 ## This project will be split into 2 parts:
-- data _$ preprocessing $_ using [Python Notebook](./GT%20data%20pre-processing%20and%20modeling.ipynb): where we will split our one large 181691 records and 128 wide columns into star schema for better analysis and performance.
+- data _preprocessing_ using [Python Notebook](./GT%20data%20pre-processing%20and%20modeling.ipynb): where we will split our one large 181691 records and 128 wide columns into star schema for better analysis and performance.

 - [Power BI Dashboard](./Global%20Terrorism%20Dashboard.pbix):